 iReport.ie Racist Incident Reporting System, INAR’s flagship project, was launched in July 2013.
 It allows individuals, communities, and organisations to confidentially report racism in Ireland from any online device.

 Currently, there are over 40 organisations across Ireland acting as iReport.ie Reporting Centres where you can get the following support:

-- Receive support with reporting what happened to iReport.ie online system so there is a record of the racist incident.
+- Receive support with reporting what happened to iReport.ie online system so there is a record of a racist incident.

-- Depending on the capacity and expertise of the Reporting Centre, get further advice on where to get redress and how to complain to various bodies.
+- Depending on the capacity and expertise of a Reporting Centre, get further advice on where to get redress and how to complain to various bodies.

 - Some specialised organisations may provide advocacy service, help filling forms etc.